 Biom Pharmaceuticals is one of the few companies to provide actual NAD+ in their supplement.
 Capsule-based supplements can’t do this because NAD+ isn’t bioavailable in the stomach, but Biom Pharmaceuticals is banking on sublingual absorption of NAD+ into your bloodstream.

 It’s an interesting idea, but most of the scientific research right now indicates that the most effective way to boost NAD+ is with precursors, not NAD+ itself.
-Nevertheless, it might be worth a shot if you need a sublingual spray, and sublingual NAD+ precursors don’t seem to be achieving the results you want.

 Who should buy NAD?